pixeltris/YgoMaster/Docs/Linux.md

 ## Diagnosing issues

-Create `mono_log.exe` in the Master Duel folder and inside the `YgoMaster` folder.
+Create `mono_log.txt` in the Master Duel folder and inside the `YgoMaster` folder.
 This will log all mono messages in these files which you can look through to diagnose problems with mono.

 ## Where the `mono` files come from